progress/DataDirect-Code-Samples/Autonomous REST Configurations/Bing Search/README.md

-## Bing Search Notes
+## Bing Search Configuration

-1. You need to get a Key from Azure to be able to use Bing Search API.
-It has a free tier which you can use - if you just want to try it out.

-2. Authentication is Header based
+### Get your API Key
+a.
+Login into your Azure Portal, search for `Bing Search` and Create a resource.
+Once your resource is created, you should find the API key in `Quick Start` tab under `Resource Management`.

+### Notes
+a.
+The Authentication for Bing Search is Header based.
+Configure Autonomous REST Connector using the below connection properties for a successful connection.

-	a. authHeader:  Ocp-Apim-Subscription-Key
+	authHeader:  Ocp-Apim-Subscription-Key
+	SecurityToken: Your Key

 b.
-SecurityToken: Your Key
+There is a `free` offering from Azure, if you are looking to just try it.
+Choose the appropriate pricing model based on your needs when you create the resource.